 Lastly, while dairy butter is not vegan, cocoa butter is!

-Cocoa butter is essentially the fat (“buttery” portion removed from cacao (the cocoa bean that chocolate is made from).
+Cocoa butter is essentially the fat (“buttery” portion removed from cacao – the cocoa bean that chocolate is made from.

 The dark chocolate curl ingredients read: “(cocoa mass, cane sugar, cocoa butter.)”

-Why is Chocolate Not Vegan?
+When is Chocolate Not Vegan?

 While dairy is typically the most common non vegan ingredient in chocolate, other animal products could be included, such as as eggs, honey, fish, meat, or their byproducts.